JpLlerena/ON-PERIODS-OF-ELLIPTIC-CURVES/README.md

 This code also allowed us to study the more general question: "Let E be a rational elliptic curve of conductor N, let p be a prime such that p divides N and j_E be the j-invariant of E. If ell > 5 is a prime such that ell|p-1 and it is coprime to the modular degree of E, then (ord_p(j_E),ell) = 1".

-The code was runned on all the elliptic curves in the cremona database version 2022-10-13: https://zenodo.org/records/7194436
+The code was runned on all the elliptic curves in the cremona database version 2022-10-13: https://zenodo.org/records/7194436.
+Also, the version of SageMath used was ``SageMath version 10.9.beta7``
 ## Structure

 There are 3 files and 1 folder in this project: